phpearth/docs/security/ssl.md

-# How to Install SSL Certificate and Enable HTTPS?
+# How to install SSL certificate and enable HTTPS?

 HTTPS is a protocol for secure communication over network.
 It is recommended to use it on all sites these days for security reasons, specially when dealing with